-- 139. The secretariat reported that much of the work in the area of transport and communications had comprised the monitoring of ongoing activities of other agencies, since the substantive officer had left the secretariat on transfer.
-The importance of the UNCTAD TRAINMAR project to the Caribbean was noted. - 140.
-The representative of CARICOM in response to an enquiry as to whether participation in the Caribbean Telecommunications Union (CTU) was open to non-CARICOM States indicated that no definitive guidelines existed on the areas in which participation was open to non-members.
-He gave details on the recent meeting of CARICOM Ministers responsible for telecommunications which had agreed to set up the CTU but noted that it was not at present open to non-CARICOM countries although such countries might be considered for observer status. - 141.
-In noting that the Caribbean Satellite Systems project had not been funded by the prospective donor it was suggested that the project should not be reported as an activity that had been accomplished.
-The secretariat noted that activities related to the project were now being carried out by CARICOM because of a lack of resources in the secretariat. representative of CARICOM noted that funds from UNDP had not been available from the previous UNDP programming cycle, and that major reformulations of the project proposals had been made and submitted to UNDP.
-As yet no response had been received as regards financing under the present programming cycle.
-On the question of the Caribbean Postal Union, it was noted that a lack of a host country for the project had effectively stifled it.
+- 139. The secretariat reported that much of the work in the area of transport and communications had comprised the monitoring of ongoing activities of other agencies since the substantive officer had left the secretariat on transfer.
+The importance of the UNCIAD TRAINMAR project to the Caribbean was noted. - 140.
+In response to an enquiry as to whether participation in the Caribbean Telecommunications Union (CTU) was open to non-CARICOM States, the representative of CARICOM indicated that no definitive guidelines existed on the areas in which participation was open to non-members.
+He gave details on the recent meeting of CARICOM ministers responsible for telecommunications which had agreed to set up CTU but noted that it was not at present open to non-CARICOM countries although such countries might be considered for observer status. - 141.
+In view of the fact that the Caribbean Satellite Systems project had not been funded by the prospective donor, it was suggested that the project should not be reported as an activity that had been accomplished.
+The secretariat noted that activities related to the project were now being carried out by CARICOM because of a lack of resources in the secretariat.
+The representative of CARICOM noted that funds from UNDP had not been available from the previous UNDP programming cycle and that major reformulations of the project proposals had been made and submitted to UNDP.
+As yet no response had been received as regarded financing under the present programming cycle.
+On the question of the Caribbean Postal Union, it was noted that the lack of a host country for the project had effectively stifled it.
 Jamaica had given some indication that it would host the Union but the offer had subsequently been withdrawn.
-The secretariat intimated that Barbados had been considered as a possible host country but nothing definite had emerged. - 142.
-It was noted that the contract of the IMO Regional Maritime Adviser for the Caribbean was up for renewal.
-The Government of Trinidad and

-Tobago had requested the incumbent's extension for two years but the support of two other governments was necessary.
-The representative of IMO, informed the meeting that the contract of the Adviser had been extended by IMO until October 1988.
-The post was being funded by the Norwegian Government under its technical assistance programme.

-143. A delegate noted that the narrative on transport and communications did not give any indication as to what would be done in the future.
-He said that the TRAINMAR project was of interest to many governments in the subregion and as a result he enquired about its progress.
-The secretariat indicated that projects in the transport and communications sector required more substantial funding and technical back-stopping than was currently available to the ECLAC Port of Spain Office and as a result ECLAC Santiago had been asked to back-stop activities in the Transport and Communications sector.
-In addition, the Office had reoriented its thinking and was now looking at the two sectors as part of its work on services.
-In that regard, work on communications would have to be seen as part of the secretariat's work on informatics.

-144. The representative of CARICOM made a statement on the continuing validity of programmes which were once signalled as important but about which nothing much had been done because of lack of funding and technical expertise.
+The secretariat intimated that Barbados had been considered as a possible host country but said nothing definite had emerged. - 142.
+It was noted that the contract of the IMD Regional Maritime Adviser for the Caribbean was up for renewal.
+The Government of Trinidad and Tobago had requested the incumbent's extension for two years, but the support of two other governments was necessary.
+The representative of IMD informed the meeting that the contract of the Adviser had been extended by IMD until October 1988.
+The post was being funded by the Norwegian Government under its technical assistance programme. - 143.
+A delegate noted that the narrative on transport and communications did not give any indication as to what would be done in the future.
+Noting that the TRAINMAR project was of interest to many governments in the subregion, he enquired about its progress.
+The secretariat indicated that projects in the transport and communications sector required more substantial funding and technical back-stopping than was currently available to the ECIAC Port of Spain Office and said that as a result, ECIAC Santiago had been asked to back-stop activities in the transport and communications sector.
+In addition, the Office had recriented its thinking and was now looking at the two sectors as part of its work on services.
+Work on communications would therefore have to be seen as part of the secretariat's work on informatics. - 144.
+The representative of CARICOM made a statement on the continuing validity of programmes which had once been signalled as important but about which nothing much had been done because of lack of funding and technical expertise.
 Reference was made to the ITU Administrative Conference in which Caribbean countries were allocated radio broadcast frequencies that they could not access.
-He wondered whether ECLAC Santiago had the technical back-up necessary to solve the kinds of problems they had mentioned.
+He wondered whether ECIAC Santiago had the technical back-up necessary to solve the kinds of problems they had mentioned.